apache/couchdb-documentation/src/cluster/sharding.rst

 Once all steps have completed, the database can be used again.
 The cluster will create and distribute its shards according to placement rules automatically.

+Downtime can be avoided in production if the client application(s) can be instructed to use the new database instead of the old one, and a cut- over is performed during a very brief outage window.